New York Islanders Still Hurting from the Frans Nielsen Loss

 Without Nielsen, the Islanders, worst of all, are left without a player on the roster that you could reasonably rely on to be responsible and just plain smart with the puck (let alone at the Center position).
 Followers of the Islanders know this is the team’s main problem in the current 2017-18 campaign.
 One can only dream of having a Tavares-Barzal-Nielsen-Cizikas lineup as the one-through-four and what it could have done for this season.

 When breaking out of the defensive zone, the team seems so largely focused on rushing the puck out that it has often not made the right first pass.
-This has led to increased offensive zone time for the opposition and often ends horribly with avoidable breakdowns eventually leading to the many pucks that have been filling the Islander net during not just 2017-18 but the previous season well.
+This has led to increased offensive zone time for the opposition and often ends horribly with avoidable breakdowns eventually leading to the many pucks that have been filling the Islander net during not just 2017-18 but the previous season as well.
 The Islanders have seen their goals against go up incrementally in each of the two campaigns since Nielsen left.

 The mere presence of a guy like Frans Nielsen around a team like this would go a long way in changing the unwanted culture that has been unpleasantly festering in the defensive zone the past couple of seasons.
 While still an effective and great player, Nielsen has not seen the best fit for himself so far in Detroit with the Wings, so maybe it’s not too late for a trade back to the Islanders…?…Garth?…Anybody?